syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 {
     var node = obj as TreeViewNode;

-    // Skip the repeated population of nodes. if(node.ChildNodes.Count > 0)
+    // Skip the repeated population of child items when every time the node expands. if(node.ChildNodes.Count > 0)
         return;

-    //Animation starts for expander
-    node.ShowExpanderAnimation = true;
+    //Animation starts for expander to show progressing of load on demand node.ShowExpanderAnimation = true;
     MusicInfo musicInfo = node.Content as MusicInfo;
     Device.BeginInvokeOnMainThread(async () =>